Care and coverages

 Under the previous system, these costs would have been paid for by the insurance policy of the other driver, the one responsible for the crash.
 This change to Basic Vehicle Damage coverage means everyone’s own coverage will take care of their vehicle.
 All drivers will have a consistent level of vehicle damage protection when they’re not responsible for a crash, and they won’t need to rely on the at-fault driver’s liability coverage.
 Basic Vehicle Damage will cover you up to a limit of $200,000, which is enough to repair or replace 99 per cent of vehicles in B.C.

-The new Basic Vehicle Damage coverage will launch with Enhanced Care in May 2021 and will automatically be included in your basic insurance.
+The new Basic Vehicle Damage coverage launched with Enhanced Care on May 1, 2021 and is automatically included in your basic insurance.

 Here's an example